 Continue until two end supports are in place.
 Lift the frame a little and slide two vertical pieces under the assembly, repeat the second process.

-Attach the two middle support after the unit is all square and secured.
+Attach the two middle support after the unit is all square and secure.

 Drag the whole thing into the place you want, shim at the floor under the vertical support for level.